-Investment Strategies: The Portfolio has, under normal market conditions, a long-term strategic asset mix of fixed income (25-55%) and equities (45-75%).
-The Portfolio Advisor may review and adjust the asset mix, in its sole discretion, depending on economic conditions and relative value of income and equity securities.
+Investment Strategies: The Portfolio has, under normal market conditions, a long-term strategic asset mix of fixed income (0-25%) and equities (75-100%).
+The Portfolio Advisor may review and adjust the asset mix, depending on economic conditions and relative value of income and equity securities.
 The Portfolio will utilize strategic and tactical asset allocation strategies that will:

-- invest up to 100% of the Portfolio's net asset value primarily in units of its Underlying Funds managed by the Manager or one of its affiliates; - allocate the Portfolio's assets among the Underlying Funds according to the asset mix determined by the Portfolio Advisor and monitor, review, and periodically rebalance or modify the Portfolio's asset mix, change the percentage holdings of any Underlying Fund, and add or remove any Underlying Fund at the Portfolio Advisor's sole discretion.
+invest up to 100% of the Portfolio's net asset value in units of its Underlying Funds managed by the Manager or one of its affiliates;

+allocate the Portfolio's assets among the Underlying Funds according to the asset mix determined by the Portfolio Advisor and monitor, review, and periodically rebalance or modify the Portfolio's asset mix, change the percentage holdings of any Underlying Fund, and add or remove any Underlying Fund at the Portfolio Advisor's sole discretion.